YagizTansu/nlp_project_unimi_political_2025/README.md

 ```

 **Output:**
-- `visualizations/shap_explanations_all.html`: Interactive HTML file with SHAP explanations for all selected tweets
+- `visualizations/shap_explanations_all.html`: Interactive HTML file with SHAP explanations for all selected tweets, grouped by emotion with sidebar navigation and show/hide controls for each explanation block

 ## Politicians CSV Format